ckaragian/Internship-ML-Algorithms/README.md

 # Internship-ML-Algorithms

 These are some ML scripts that I worked with during my internship with [Evangelia Drakopoulou](https://github.com/edrakopo) at the ANNIE experiment that do the track length and energy reconstruction.
+In this branch I also include files that train the DNN using custom dropout layers that can also be used in inference mode in order to produce distributions for the output predictions.
+This will hopefully help with defining an uncertainty for our predictions.
+For more details on relative theory check these papers [Weight Uncertainty in Neural Networks](https://arxiv.org/abs/1505.05424), [Dropout as a Bayesian Approximation: Representing Model Uncertainty in Deep Learning](https://arxiv.org/abs/1506.02142) and [Hands-on Bayesian Neural Networks – A Tutorial for Deep Learning Users](https://arxiv.org/pdf/2007.06823.pdf).